Process Addictions

 Shopping and spending money regardless of having great or small financial means can be a strong compulsion, especially if what you purchase is in great excess of what you actually need for your daily existence.

-Love and Relationship Addiction
+Sex, Love and Relationship Therapy

 Clients who jump from one love relationship to another or have multiple romantic relationships at once that are destructive to everyone involved, including themselves, may have a relationship addiction.
 These compulsive and destructive patterns have nothing to do with actual love and are harmful to all.